kelgo06/Fair-Digital-Future-FDF/README.md

 - The Bench: a physical reminder that no system can provide meaning – only the conditions to seek it.
 - 39 published flaws, including the honest admission that the system cannot answer the question “Is this enough?”

-**Repository**
-- `FDF-Reference-Manual.txt` – complete 200k+ word reference.
-- `FDF_Libro_Completo.docx` – Spanish‑language narrative version.
-- `Fair Digital Future (FDF).pdf/.txt` – original blueprint files.

 **License**
 CC BY‑SA 4.0 – share and adapt freely, with attribution.

 *“The extraction machine is not eternal.
-It just thinks it is.
-The bench is still there.”*
+It just thinks it is”*
 – Mikel Gorostiaga, Bilbao (first commit 15/04/2026)